lucidif/HiCeekR/README.md

 HiCeekR()
 ````

+The example Data are available on http://bioinfo.na.iac.cnr.it/hiceekr

-For more details, please consult hiceek_manual.pdf documentation file
+For more details, please refer hiceek_manual.pdf documentation file